MVOSlab-sdstate/PRAG304_Lab/README.md

 - ###  **Lab 8 and 9:** Basics of Number System Conversion
   These labs cover the fundamental concepts of number system conversions, which are essential in understanding how different parts of farm machinery systems communicate.

+- ###  **Lab 10:** Basics of CAN Bus Communication Using InnoMakerUsb2can, Raspberry Pi and Jaltest Diagnostics system with a FENDT Tractor
+  This lab introduces the basics of Controller Area Network (CAN) bus communication in modern farm machinery, specifically using a FENDT Vario tractor.
+Students will learn to set up a CAN interface, read live CAN data, log fault codes, and visualize real-time diagnostics using Python and Jaltest diagnostic systems. [cite: 1, 2, 3, 4, 5, 6, 14, 15]

+##   Usage Instructions

 ## Usage Instructions